 Best Random Orbital Sanders: Make Sanding Easier and Faster

 A random orbital sander makes your sanding work infinitely easier and much faster.
-Featuring variable speeds and versatile sizes, these sanders offer maneuverability and the power you need for heavy sanding as well as a smooth, final finish.
-Choose one of these quality sanders from the guide below to help you get the job done.
+Featuring variable speeds and versatile sizes, these sanders offer maneuverability and the power you need for heavy sanding as well as for smooth, final sanding.
+Choose one of these quality sanders from the chart below to help you get the job done.

 This 20V orbital sander is variable speed.
 It can achieve 8,000 to 12,000 orbital rotations per minute.
 It fits 5-inch sanding pads.

-The motor can randomly die after extended use.
-The unit also doesn’t come with a battery or charger.
+- Unit also doesn’t come with a battery or charger

 The 2.4-amp motor in this sander achieves 12,000 orbits per minute.
 It has a built-in dust bag.
 Fits 5-inch sanding pads.

-The sander features an adjustable grip with three possible positions.
-The dust collector is easy to pop off and empty to make working faster.
+- Dust collector is easy to pop off and empty to make working faster

-The collection bag isn’t very big and could fill quickly.
-The unit may not be durable enough for repeated and heavy use.
+- Unit may not be durable enough for repeated and heavy use

 Reduced vibration sander that has a 3.0 amp motor and operates at 7,000 to 12,000 orbits per minute.

-The sander is short, so it reduces the distance between the work object and the operator.
-Only one hand needed to remove the dust bag.
-The design, including the rubber “over-mold” in some areas, reduces fatigue.
+- Sander is short, so it reduces the distance between the work object and the operator

-Does not include connections to a standard Shop-Vac.
-The battery isn’t included.
+- Does not include connections to a standard Shop-Vac

 Why Trust Us